Delaware River: Delaware Water Gap National Recreation Area

 The Delaware Water Gap National Recreation Area came about as a result of the failure of a controversial plan to build a dam on the Delaware River at Tocks Island, just north of the Delaware Water Gap to control water levels for flood control and hydroelectric power generation.
 The dam would have created a 37 mi lake in the center of present park for use as a reservoir.
 Starting in 1960, the present-day area of the Recreation Area was acquired for the Army Corps of Engineers through eminent domain.
 Between 3,000 and 5,000 dwellings were demolished, including historical sites, and about 15,000 people were displaced by the project.

 Because of massive environmental opposition, dwindling funds, and an unacceptable geological assessment of the dam's safety, the government transferred the property to the National Park Service in 1978.
 The National Park Service found itself as the caretaker of the previously endangered territory, and with the help of the federal government and surrounding communities, developed recreational facilities and worked to preserve the remaining historical structures.

 The nearby Shawnee Inn, was identified in the 1990s as the only resort along the banks of the Delaware River.

-America Rivers, an environmental advocacy group, named the Delaware River as the river of the year for 2020.
+American Rivers, an environmental advocacy group, named the Delaware River as the River of the Year for 2020, citing 75 years of progress in reducing pollution and restoring wildlife.